MetaDocencia/SitioWeb/content/en/post/2024/20241122-empowerment-inclusion-2.md

 The Intersectionality Spectrum [[4](https://www.practicaldiversity.org/accessible/2022-02_Diversity_in_Leadership/#intersectionality)] indicates the most marginalized minority should be centered throughout the team.
 We agree that this is the ideal approach.
 In the real world, the bare minimum is to **treat marginalized persons as peers**:
 - When someone from a minority points out something they disagree with, try to listen to them with an open mind rather than defensiveness.
 - Explaining things to your peers should not be necessary unless they ask for an explanation, especially if the person comes from a different context, exposed to different situations.
 - Interact with them the same way you would with an expert you already know, and value their opinion as you would that of any other expert.
 The more minorities someone belongs to, the richer the experience they can offer.
 At the same time, if someone represents many intersectionalities they will try to bring attention to more complex problems.
 This, without proper attention, might even increase their defensiveness.

 ### 2. Avoid silence as response to messages in professional settings, especially when the response involves less-heard voices
 **Keep in mind that expressing oneself, particularly for a minoritized person, may involve a lot of extra work.
 Not responding, not even with a “thank you” or an emoji, can be a microaggression.**
 There are cases in which a lack of answers can be particularly severe.
 For instance, when the minoritized person asks to act on behalf of their minoritized group in decisions that affect them.
 We have experienced it and we learned that when we are ignored, this shows how little that environment values us.

 ### 3. Ease the path for minoritized persons who speak up
-It is also important to pay special attention to the ones who, while minoritized, are brave enough to speak and actively participate, as they must be going through a huge emotional effort and exposing themselves personally and professionally. **Protect them and make them feel safe:**
+It is also important to pay special attention to the ones who, while minoritized, are brave enough to speak and actively participate, as they must be going through a huge emotional effort and exposing themselves personally and professionally. **Protect them and make them feel safe**:
 - It is crucial to ease the path for these individuals.
 - Pay attention to not adding extra layers and tasks.
 - Provide spaces for their perspectives, suggestions, and work to be visible and thus give them more opportunities.
-- Make efforts not to have them labeled as ‘difficult’ or ‘divisive’ for doing or saying things that people in the majority can get away with.
+- Make efforts not to have them labeled as "difficult" or "divisive" for doing or saying things that people in the majority can get away with.

 Despite being minoritized, individuals who dare to participate will only continue to engage if they feel their voice is accepted on equal terms as the rest of the voices.

 ### 4. If the discussed topic affects a minoritized group, trust the lived experience of the marginalized person from that minoritized group
 We know that being aware of our biases is challenging.
 However, **in spaces where we are working to include minorities, it is key to strive to identify biases against minorities and minimize them as much as possible**.
 Going against our internal biases to promote minorities' rights may also seem biased, but it is only a result of our initial bias.

 ### 5. If you want to support a minoritized group, avoid being condescending
 It is an excellent initiative if you are willing to help a minoritized group.
 To truly act as an ally, **remember that fruitful alliances closely follow what minorities need rather than what well-intentioned allies may think is best.**
 When a minoritized person proposes changes to your actions or suggests different actions, prioritize their requests even if you do not fully understand them.
-Even if the minoritized individual cannot articulate their reasons in the way the status quo demands, it would be difficult to find someone else in your group who likely understands better what is necessary for their community than someone committed to representing that minoritized community. **The most powerful words you can say to a minoritized person is: “What do we need to do as a team to ensure you can work comfortably, without limitations?”**
+Even if the minoritized individual cannot articulate their reasons in the way the *status quo* demands, it would be difficult to find someone else in your group who likely understands better what is necessary for their community than someone committed to representing that minoritized community. **The most powerful words you can say to a minoritized person is: “What do we need to do as a team to ensure you can work comfortably, without limitations?”**

 ### 6. Ensure that you give minorities more opportunities to make up for the ones they have lost
 **You should use a contextualized Intersectionality Spectrum [[4](https://www.practicaldiversity.org/accessible/2022-02_Diversity_in_Leadership/#intersectionality)] to weigh those opportunities**.
-You can also recognise that different people have different degrees of difficulty that they go through.
+You can also recognize that different people have different degrees of difficulty that they go through.
 The lack of opportunities over time cumulatively affects their employment prospects as they get older [[4](https://www.practicaldiversity.org/accessible/2022-02_Diversity_in_Leadership/#intersectionality)].
 Make training available to familiarize minorities with skills that are "common" or relevant to the organization, like talking in public, academic writing, networking, etc. At the same time note that people from marginalized groups might not need mentoring or a new skill set: they may simply need an opportunity.
 When in doubt of what a person's needs are, do not assume, ask.

 ### 7. Accept your responsibility for mistakes and apologize